 - Professional consultants have walked the walk and can confidently point you in the right direction.

-- Relying on a consultant or advisor as a sanity check will enable you to confidently move forward.
+- Hiring a business consultant or advisor as a sanity check will enable you to confidently move forward.

 The best athletes work with coaches.
 Many of the world’s top leaders have mentors.